DETAILED ACTION

 With regards to claim 16, Brake et al. disclose a system, the system comprising:

-a plurality of light sources (i.e. “source fibers”) (paragraph [0159], referring to the iSVS system (2500), wherein “Non-contact source and detector fibers coupled to the third fiber coupler FC3 were mounted above the human subject forehead over the prefrontal cortex area”; paragraphs [0130]-[0131], referring to the iSVS system including one or more lasers that generate a laser beam; Figures 7, 25);
+a plurality of light sources (i.e. “source fibers”), the plurality of light sources configured to emit light into the head of the wearer (paragraph [0159], referring to the iSVS system (2500), wherein “Non-contact source and detector fibers coupled to the third fiber coupler FC3 were mounted above the human subject forehead over the prefrontal cortex area”; paragraphs [0130]-[0131], referring to the iSVS system including one or more lasers that generate a laser beam; paragraph [0146], referring to the processor sending control signals to activate the lasers; paragraph [0127], referring to the forehead of a human subject being illuminated by the output beam from the fibers; paragraph [0169], referring to “Non-contact source and detector fibers coupled to the third fiber coupler FC3 were mounted above the human subject forehead over the prefrontal cortex area”; Figures 7, 25);

-a plurality of light detectors (i.e. “detector fibers”) (paragraph [0159], referring to the iSVS system (2500), wherein “Non-contact source and detector fibers coupled to the third fiber coupler FC3 were mounted above the human subject forehead over the prefrontal cortex area”; paragraph [0133], referring to the “one or more sensors”; Figures 7, 25) and
+a plurality of light detectors (i.e. “detector fibers”) (paragraph [0159], referring to the iSVS system (2500), wherein “Non-contact source and detector fibers coupled to the third fiber coupler FC3 were mounted above the human subject forehead over the prefrontal cortex area”; paragraph [0133], referring to the “one or more sensors”; Figures 7, 25),

 one or more processors (paragraphs [0005]-[0006], [0106], [0134], referring to the one or more processors) configured to:

-based on the obtained information, determine one or more cerebral blood metrics (i.e. cerebral blood flow) (paragraphs [0094]-[0095], referring to the interferometric speckle visibility spectroscopy (iSVS) methods and/or systems can perform interferometric measurements that enable sensitive, high-speed monitoring of blood flow dynamics, wherein the iSVS methods can be used to measure blood flow dynamics non-invasively using the dynamic properties of a captured optical field that has interacted with blood in a volume of interest; paragraphs [0104], [0130], referring to the complex amplitude and phase of the speckle field includes data at different locations that can represent contributions from different areas and path length distributions and can be used to extract more information from the sample, such as mapping the blood flow at different locations in the brain, indicating the activity of different parts of the brain; paragraphs [0170]-[0172], [174], referring to viewing rCBF changes due to the breath holding task; Figures 30-32).
+based on the obtained light data, determine one or more cerebral blood metrics (i.e. cerebral blood flow) (paragraphs [0094]-[0095], referring to the interferometric speckle visibility spectroscopy (iSVS) methods and/or systems can perform interferometric measurements that enable sensitive, high-speed monitoring of blood flow dynamics, wherein the iSVS methods can be used to measure blood flow dynamics non-invasively using the dynamic properties of a captured optical field that has interacted with blood in a volume of interest; paragraphs [0104], [0130], referring to the complex amplitude and phase of the speckle field includes data at different locations that can represent contributions from different areas and path length distributions and can be used to extract more information from the sample, such as mapping the blood flow at different locations in the brain, indicating the activity of different parts of the brain; paragraphs [0170]-[0172], [174], referring to viewing rCBF changes due to the breath holding task; Figures 30-32).

 However, though Brake et al. do disclose that the plurality of light sources and the plurality of light detectors are situated around the forehead of the subject (paragraphs [0127], [0169], see Figure 25), Brake et al. do not specifically disclose that the system further comprises a headband configured to encircle a head of the wearer of a headset, wherein the plurality of light sources and the plurality of light detectors are attached to the headband.

-Further, though Brake et al. do disclose determining changes in blood flow (paragraph [0174]; Figures 30-32), Brake et al. do not specifically disclose that the one or more processors are further configured to determine a likelihood the wearer will experience a stroke over a predetermined future time period based on the one or more cerebral blood metrics.
+Further, though Brake et al. do disclose determining changes in blood flow (paragraph [0174]; Figures 30-32), Brake et al. do not specifically disclose that the one or more processors are further configured to predict a likelihood the wearer will experience a stroke over a predetermined future time period based on the one or more cerebral blood metrics.

 Atsumori et al. disclose the development of a small, light and wearable optical topography (OT) system that covers the entire forehead in order to measure changes in the concentrations of oxy-Hb and deoxy-Hb in the prefrontal cortex, wherein the wearable system has advantages over conventional OT systems that use optical fibers to irradiate the scalp and detect light transmitted through the tissue in the human head, but optical fibers limit the subject’s head position (Abstract; pg.
 1, right column, last paragraph).
 As depicted in Figure 2, the wearable OT system comprises a probe unit that is worn on a subject’s head and contains optical devices such as light sources and detectors and further has a flexible pad with eight irradiation points and eight detection points to fit the subject’s foreheads (pg.
 2, Section II.; Figures 1-2, note that the probe unit is depicted in Figure 2 as comprising a headband that encircles the head of the wearer of the headset/probe unit).